-Its first job is to help you create and optimize clean posts, but, it generates your sitemap if you want.
-All you have to do is to click on “SEO” icon in your left menu, then click on XML Sitemaps, and activate that option by checking the box.
+Its first job is to help you create and optimize clean posts, but it generates your sitemap if you want.
+All you have to do is to click on the “SEO” icon in your left menu, then click on XML Sitemaps, and activate that option by checking the box.

 The second recommended plugin is Google Sitemap Generator, it’s also free and need a few moments to install and set up, please remember to check options as below:

 The other options are up to you, you can do what you want.
 The plugin will update your sitemap when you publish a new post or a page, and notify Google about the latest pages automatically.

 Now, you have created the sitemap and you need to submit it to Google.
 Google Webmaster Tools will be your friend in the next few days, it lets you notify Google about your website.
 But first, create your account, and add your website by clicking the top red button in your account.